JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 dataService.fetchData() // -> ResultContainer<String?>
 ```

-Previously, however, when the Java primitive arrays were imported to Kotlin, all `TYPE_USE` annotations were lost, causing
+Previously, however, when Java primitive arrays were imported to Kotlin, all `TYPE_USE` annotations were lost, resulting
-platform nullability and possibly unsafe code:
+in platform nullability and possibly unsafe code:

 ```java
 interface DataProvider {